ApexPredator-InfoSec/securecode1/SecureCode1.md

 ![](ScreenShots/image7.png)

-Source_code.zip also contains the initial database showing users admin and customer and there id_levels
+Source_code.zip also contains the initial database showing users admin and customer and their id_levels

 ![](ScreenShots/image8.png)